Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Background

 A popular uncertainty decomposition \citep{mackay, houlsby_bald, uq_decomp_depeweg} leverages information-theoretic quantities to propose measures of aleatoric and epistemic uncertainty.
 Let the random variables $Y$ and $X$ denote the labels and features respectively in a supervised learning setup.
 Let $\data$ be the data comprising of $n$ realizations of $(Y,X)$.
 Further, let $\theta$ be the random variable denoting the parameters of a prediction model.
 Information theory states that $\H(Y)$ is the uncertainty in $Y$ and defines mutual information as

 The quantification of epistemic uncertainty as the mutual information (MI) between the (test) data and parameters is conceptually pleasing since Eq.~\ref{eq:uq_decomp} reveals it to be the reduction in label uncertainty from knowing the model parameters.
 This MI is a fundamentally Bayesian object since it requires $\theta$ to be random.
-In our paper, we will treat the (Bayesian) MI as the targeted measure of epistemic uncertainty and shall investigate various estimators for it.